ejgallego/coq-lsp/README.md

 ### Server: Nix development support

-There is a Nix flake available which will setup the necessery environment and can be used via `nix develop`.
+There is a Nix flake available which will setup the necessary environment and can be used via `nix develop`.
 You can then run `make` as usual.

 ### Visual Studio Code: